 Most UK wedding insurance providers haven’t been selling new policies since mid-March while they assess the impact of the virus and potential claims arising from it.
 Existing policyholders are unaffected though and their policies are still valid.
 We’re not certain when the general sale of wedding insurance will resume – this is dependent on the underwriters reviewing risk and potentially adjusting new policy premiums and terms to reflect that.

 Where providers are still selling new policies, this is clearly indicated on our wedding insurance comparison table.

 Obviously, this is a rapidly developing situation and we will keep this page updated as more information is available.
 As always, please read specific policy wording carefully and speak to your insurer if you’re worried about a particular situation being covered.

-This post was first published on 4th March 2020.
-The most recent update was on 2nd July 2020.
+This article was first published on 4th March 2020.
+The most recent update was on 23rd September 2020.